sbromberger/LightGraphs.jl/doc/basicmeasures.md

 ```julia
 degree_histogram(g::Union{LightGraphs.DiGraph,LightGraphs.Graph})
 ```
 Produces a histogram of degree values across all vertices for the graph `g`.
 The number of histogram buckets is based on the number of vertices in `g`.
+Degree 0 vertices are excluded.

+`degree_histogram(g)[i]` is the number of vertices in g with degree `i`.

 ### density
 ```julia